Overview

 Fini

-Community Feature Design & Evaluation
+Application Feature Design & Evaluation

 Product UIX Designer

-– Introduction –
+Introduction

 Fini is a health tech platform that helps individuals achieve their physical and mental health goals through personalized wellness solutions and a supportive community.

-Fini is expanding its services to develop a B2B creator ecosystem—an all-in-one solution that helps health and wellness creators and opportunity providers run successful businesses effortlessly.
+Fini is expanding its services to develop a B2B creator ecosystem: an all-in-one solution that helps health and wellness creators and opportunity providers run successful businesses effortlessly.

 "How might we create a space that enables creators and opportunity providers to showcase their work and facilitate the interaction and collaboration?"